Battle of Ras al-Ayn (2012–13): Second week

 On 15 November, the rebels declared that they had taken full control of Ras al-Ayn, capturing or killing the last remaining Syrian Army soldiers stationed there.
 Government airstrikes in the town stopped for the first time in three days, as government forces appeared to have given up trying to retake it.
-Though the FSA claimed the victory for itself, the jihadists of the al-Nusra Front and Ghuraba al-Sham were in fact the dominant force among the rebels.
+Though the FSA claimed the victory for itself, the jihadists of Al-Nusra Front and Ghuraba al-Sham were in fact the dominant force among the rebels.
 As result, the town was effectively divided into Islamist-controlled and PYD-controlled parts.